seanwhs/Plans/Becoming-an-Architect-Solopreneur/Part-3-Early-Implementation.md

 - Would you like early access to the Architect-Solopreneur Framework templates when ready?
 - What specific aspect of EdgeMind (web UI, local LLM, IoT resilience, etc.) would you like me to cover in more detail next?

-Let me know in the comments.
-I read every one.
+Let me know in the comments — I read every one.

 *Onward to Part 4 — where the system starts feeling truly alive.*